A Brightwell-Winkler type characterisation of NU graphs: Bounds on recolouring length

 Let $(u_1,u_2)$ be a vertex of $R$ that maximises this distance $d$, and let $P$ and $v$ be as above.
-The subgraph $H'$ of $H$ of consisting of vertices of distance at most $d$ from $v$ is a retraction of $H$ (this follows by Claim \ref{cl:effdispoint} as one can retract any vertex at distance more than $d$ from $v$ by choosing an appropriate edge containing $v$) so has a \kNU[3] polymorphism. $R$ is a retract of $(H')^2$, so also has a \kNU[3] polymorphism by Fact \ref{fact:NUvar}.
+The subgraph $H'$ of $H$ of consisting of vertices of distance at most $d$ from $v$ is a retract of $H$ (this follows by Claim \ref{cl:effdispoint} as one can retract any vertex at distance more than $d$ from $v$ by choosing an appropriate edge containing $v$) so is \kNU[3] by Fact \ref{fact:NUvar}. $R$ is a retract of $(H')^2$, so is also \kNU[3].

-Where $u'_2$ is the neighbor of $u_2$ on the path $P$, $v_1$ is a vertex in $R$ having maximum distance from the edge $u'_2u_2$, and so by Lemma \ref{lem:effdispoint} dismantles to a vertex $u'$ closer to it.
+Where $u'_2$ is the neighbor of $u_2$ on the path $P$, $v_1$ is a vertex in $R$ having maximum distance from the edge $u'_2u_2$, and so by Lemma \ref{lem:effdispoint} dismantles to a vertex $u'$ closer to $u'_2u_2$.

 It follows that $(u_1,u_2)$ dismantles to $(u',u_2)$ in $(H')^2$ and so to $r((u',u_2))$ in $R$.
 As $u'$ is closer to the edge $u'_2u_2$ than $u_1$ is in $H'$, $(u',u_2)$ is closer to the diagonal than $(u_1,u_2)$ is in $R$, as needed.